bluewitch/dwulf-manifesto/manifesto/Obsidian Vault/Story of my Life.md

 Afterward, over Thai food at his favorite spot, we laughed until our sides ached.
 But beneath the humor, something clicked.
 The rigid decorum of that courtroom—the suits, the titles, the assumptions—left gaps wide enough to slip through.
 I’d stumbled into a hack, not of code, but of people.
 Social engineering, they’d call it later, and that accidental masquerade rewired my approach to everything.
 Systems weren’t just tech—they were human, too, and I’d spend years mastering both.

+# Freelancer in a Free?
+World

+The law office gig didn’t last.
+Quin’s world got crowded with more lawyers, and they elbowed me out—new faces who didn’t care for my Linux sermons or off-the-books hustle.
+Eventually, Quin himself bailed on the profession, leaving me adrift.
+I was back to square one, freelancing in a world that felt less free every day.
+Job hunting was the obvious move, but the W2 life?
+A rigged game.
+Income tax stung, sure, but the real gut punch was watching 40% of my pay vanish before I even saw it—siphoned off by payroll like an interest-free loan to Uncle Sam.
+Then came the insult: scrambling for W4s, shelling out for tax services, all to file numbers the IRS already had.
+They’d indexed my Social Security, tracked my banks, even peeked at my medical data—yet I still had to play their paper chase.
+Ludicrous.

+I knew anarchists who’d quit filing altogether.
+“They’ve got the numbers,” they’d shrug.
+“Let ‘em figure it out.”
+A W2 worker couldn’t dodge taxes—the system snatched it upfront—but skipping the paperwork?
+That was a quiet rebellion I admired, even if I didn’t join them.

+# Building a Better Bank

+Quin’s legal crash course wasn’t for nothing.
+I took those lessons and ran, crafting LLCs like shields—shells with their own tax IDs to blur my trail in the banking system.
+It was a hack to keep tax hounds and collection vultures off my accounts.
+For a while, it worked.
+I kept it lean: a small cash pad in each account for emergencies, which hit more often than I’d like.
+Gym memberships I’d canceled would still siphon funds, forcing me to swap accounts like a shell game.
+Debit charges lagged 30 days behind, ghosting my balance.
+Fraudulent hits?
+I’d call the bank and the culprit five minutes after they struck, but they’d dangle my refund for 90 days pending “investigation.”
+Worst of all: liens that froze my funds, zeroed me out, then slapped on $50 in legal fees—leaving me owing $90 just to close the damn thing.

+The banking cartel wasn’t inept—it was a machine built to grind me down.
+I needed an exit.
+In 2017, I found it: Bitcoin and decentralized systems.

+# Building the Chains to Set Us Free

+I’ll admit, I wasn’t a Bitcoin believer at first.
+Like most, I scoffed—digital coins replacing money?
+Please.
+Then, a year later, I read the white paper.
+That nine-page gospel flipped a switch.
+My religion changed; I saw the light.
+Money wasn’t the point—freedom was.

+Freelancing as a web developer had kept me afloat, hammering out Web2 projects with a craftsman’s pride.
+But the tide was turning.
+WYSIWYG platforms, AI agents, automation—they were strangling the trade.
+Code was heading toward an AI takeover, and I saw the window shrinking.
+A seasoned dev could consult for a bit, maybe, but the clock was ticking.
+I needed a new frontier.

+Blockchain called.
+I dove in headfirst—Bitcoin’s raw simplicity, Ethereum’s smart-contract sprawl, and finally Polkadot, the ecosystem that felt like home.
+Polkadot wasn’t just tech; it was a destination.
+With JAM (Join-Accumulate Machine), it promised to weave Web2 and Web3 into one seamless fabric—running any program, any paradigm.
+My hacker soul sang.
+This was my Commodore 64 moment all over again: a system to master, to bend, to build from scratch.

+Rust became my language, Substrate my framework.
+Simple in theory, devilish in the details—but that’s where I thrived.
+I’d cut my teeth on first-principles thinking in computer science, and now I’d stack those blocks into Web3.
+Polkadot wasn’t just a tool—it was the culmination of everything I’d learned, from trial-and-error hacks to legal loopholes to banking battles.
+I’d build the chains to set us free, one line of code at a time.